 If you want to invest in a portfolio of assets but don't have the time or inclination to do the legwork of picking the investments yourself, you might want to read up on passive funds.

-These funds track a market index or a specific market segment to determine what to invest in.
+A passive fund is an investment vehicle that tracks a market index, or a specific market segment, to determine what to invest in.
 Unlike with an active fund, the fund manager does not decide what securities the fund takes on.
 This normally makes passive funds cheaper to invest in than active funds, which require the fund manager to spend time researching and analysing opportunities to invest in.

-Tracker funds, such as ETFs (exchange traded funds) and index funds – essentially any fund that tracks an index such as the S&P 500 or the FTSE 100 – fall under the banner of passive funds, as does our very own Fund Twenty8, the UK’s only passive EIS fund.
+Tracker funds, such as ETFs (exchange traded funds) and index funds – essentially any fund that tracks an index such as the S&P 500 or the FTSE 100 – fall under the banner of passive funds, as does our very own Access EIS, the UK's only passive EIS fund.

 Traditionally, actively managed funds have been a favoured tool, with fund managers actively seeking investment opportunities for generally high-net-worth clients.
 However, in the fifteen years up to 31st March 2016, only 29% of actively managed funds had beaten the S&P 500 index.